3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

 What is the difference between the two responses?

-Exercise: (20m) Look at the starter code in the `student_labs` directory.
+Exercise: (20m) Look at the starter code <a href="https://github.com/ATL-WDI-Curriculum/atl-wdi-9/tree/master/unit_01/w02d02/student_labs/in_class_click_events">here</a>.
 There are three buttons.
 Add event listeners to all of three buttons.

 1. Button one, when clicked, should trigger an alert saying `"you have clicked button one"`
 2. Button two, when clicked, should trigger a function that creates a `<p>` with the following string: